Center for Human-aware AI (CHAI)

 To improve the quality of human life with breakthrough research in AI and to comprehensively equip future AI practitioners and scientists.

-- Conduct transformative research on computing systems capable of tasks that ordinarily require human intelligence or that enable humans to perform optimally;
+- Conduct transformative research on computing systems capable of tasks that ordinarily require human intelligence or enable humans to perform effectively.

 Machine Learning and Perception